U.S. Route 5 in Connecticut: Hartford County

 US 5 and Route 15 run for 10 mi along the Berlin Turnpike within the towns of Berlin, Newington, and Wethersfield.
-The Berlin Turnpike is mostly a four-lane divided arterial road with some six-lane sections and is the alignment of the old Hartford and New Haven Turnpike.
-In Berlin, it has an interchange with the Route 9 expressway.
-In Wethersfield, Route 5 and Route 15 leave the Berlin Turnpike to travel along the Wilbur Cross Highway, an expressway bypass along the south of Downtown Hartford.
+The Berlin Turnpike is mostly a four-lane arterial road with some six-lane sections and is the alignment of the old Hartford and New Haven Turnpike.
+In Berlin, it has an interchange with the Route 9 freeway.
+In Wethersfield, Route 5 and Route 15 leave the Berlin Turnpike to travel along the Wilbur Cross Highway, a freeway bypass along the south of Downtown Hartford.
 The Wilbur Cross Highway runs through Wethersfield and Hartford, then crosses the Connecticut River into East Hartford on the Charter Oak Bridge.
 Just prior to the river crossing in Hartford, the Wilbur Cross Highway runs parallel to and interconnects with I-91 near the vicinity of Hartford–Brainard Airport.
 Just after the crossing, US 5 exits from the Wilbur Cross Highway on exit 90, ending the long overlap with Route 15.
 US 5 continues north to East Hartford center along Main Street.

 From East Hartford northward to the Massachusetts state line, US 5 runs along the east bank of the Connecticut River.
-Main Street in East Hartford is mostly a four-lane divided highway.
+Main Street in East Hartford is mostly a four-lane divided surface road.
 It crosses under I-84 about 0.5 mi north of the split with Route 15 with access to the westbound direction only.
 Main Street continues through the town center, intersecting (and briefly overlapping) US 44.
-North of the town center, US 5 leaves Main Street to go on Ellington Road (via a short segment of King Street) until the South Windsor town line, where the road becomes known as John Fitch Boulevard (still a four-lane divided arterial road).
+North of the town center, US 5 leaves Main Street to go on Ellington Road (via a short segment of King Street) until the South Windsor town line, where the road becomes known as John Fitch Boulevard (a four-lane arterial road).
 About half a mile (0.5 mi) further north, US 5 has an interchange with I-291 (at exit 4) that also includes access to Route 30, the main road to the South Windsor town center.
 John Fitch Boulevard continues through the rest of South Windsor, passing through the village of East Windsor Hill near the East Windsor town line.